dyakonoff/cuba-validation/README.md

 The last two validation methods I'm going to discuss in this article are based on [entity listeners](https://doc.cuba-platform.com/manual-6.9/entity_listeners.html) and [transaction listeners](https://doc.cuba-platform.com/manual-6.9/transaction_listeners.html).
 Which acts on the middle tier.

 These listeners are called when [DataManager](https://doc.cuba-platform.com/manual-6.9/dataManager.html) commits the data.
 However, transaction listener's `beforeCommit()` method is called before transaction commit after all entity listeners if the transaction is not read-only.
-The method accepts a current EntityManager and a collection of entities in the current persistence context.
-So,
+The method accepts a current `EntityManager` and a collection of entities in the current persistence context.
+So:

 * [**Entity listener**](https://doc.cuba-platform.com/manual-6.9/using_entity_listeners_recipe.html) allows you to execute your business logic each time an entity is added, updated or removed from the database.
 All it's methods get `Entity` object and `EntityManager`.
-Hence, entity listener is a good place to make the entity's field values single and cross-field checks.
+Hence, entity listener is a good place to make single-field and cross-field checks of the entity.
-* [**Transaction listener**](https://doc.cuba-platform.com/manual-6.9/transaction_listeners.html) can be used to enforce complex business rules involving multiple entities, when all entities in the transaction are were processed by their entity listeners.
+* [**Transaction listener**](https://doc.cuba-platform.com/manual-6.9/transaction_listeners.html) can be used to enforce complex business rules that involve multiple entities, after all entities in the transaction have been processed by their entity listeners.

 Power of this approach is based on the fact that incorrect data would not be able to pass your checks, doesn't matter from where they came.

-**Performance note:** please note that transaction listener is called for *ECERY* transaction commit (if it's not read-only), including the fact that transaction listener might have quite complex business logic and even make some extra-calls you'd have to program to make the validation logic possible.
-The transaction listener's approach might be quite expensive in terms of the application productivity.
+_**Performance note:** please note that transaction listener is called for **EVERY** transaction commit (if it's not read-only).
+Counting the fact that transaction listener might have quite complex business logic and even make some extra-calls to the DB, the transaction listener's approach might be quite expensive in terms of the application performance._

-For sending error messages to a user you can use standard `ValidationException`, or if you want to process these error messages with different [client-level exception handler](https://doc.cuba-platform.com/manual-6.9/exceptionHandlers.html) (see the next [section](#presenting-error-messages-to-a-user) for details), you can define your custom `RuntimeException` class in global module and mark it with [@SupportedByClient](https://doc.cuba-platform.com/manual-6.9/remoteException.html) annotation to have your error messages transporting from middleware to client tier.
+To send error messages to a user you can use standard `ValidationException`, or if you want to process these error messages with different [client-level exception handler](https://doc.cuba-platform.com/manual-6.9/exceptionHandlers.html) (see the next [section](#presenting-error-messages-to-a-user) for details), you can define your custom `RuntimeException` class in global module and mark it with [@SupportedByClient](https://doc.cuba-platform.com/manual-6.9/remoteException.html) annotation to have your error messages transported from middleware to client tier.

 Both entity and transaction listeners could be easily created from the CUBA studio: